jegli/advent-of-code/README.md

 Checkout the [runIntcodeProgram function](./src/day-02/day-02.ts) and the [tests](./src/day-02/day-02.test.ts).
 I am not a big fan of that nested loop to find the "noun" and "verb".
 What is your take on this one?

 ## Day 3
 What a fun riddle!
 I could solve it but my solution is not very performant, it takes about 75 seconds to get the result.
 I create an array with the coordinates for both wires and then start to compare those arrays to find the intersections.
 Checkout my [code](./src/day-03/day-03.ts) and the [tests](./src/day-03/day-03.test.ts).
 Did you get this done in a more performant way?
 Let me know how!

+## Day 4
+My first thought was to validate the passwords (numbers) with a regular-expression and it's probably possible somhow 🤔(feel free to show me how).
+I ended up taking a different route with a function that validates each password within the range.
+Checkout my [code](./src/day-04/day-04.ts) and the [tests](./src/day-04/day-04.test.ts).